 Laser therapy is an example of how medicine is continually advancing, offering new hope and options for cancer patients.
 However, the choice of treatment should always be made after a thorough discussion with a healthcare team, considering the individual's specific situation and cancer diagnosis.

-While traditional cancer treatments like chemotherapy, radiation, and surgery have been the backbone of oncology for many years, laser therapy represents a cutting-edge addition that can be more favorable in certain contexts.
+While traditional cancer treatments like chemotherapy, radiation, and surgery have been the backbone of oncology for many years, laser therapy represents a cutting-edge addition that can be more favourable in certain contexts.
 Its precision and reduced recovery times make it a vital tool in the fight against cancer, indicating a move towards more personalized and less invasive treatment modalities.

 If you or a loved one has been advised to undergo laser therapy for cancer, it's common to have questions about the preparation steps and what to expect throughout the process.
 Laser therapy, a cutting-edge treatment option, aims to target and destroy cancer cells with precision.
 Here's a straightforward guide to help navigate the journey ahead.